Edge of Stochastic Stability: Revisiting the Edge of Stability for SGD: Experiments: Varying Architecture

 \paragraph{5-Layer CNN.} We further confirm the \textsc{EoSS} regime in a five-layer \textsc{CNN}.
-As depicted in Figures~\ref{fig:eoss_cnn_1} and~\ref{fig:eoss_bs_cnn}, \textit{Batch Sharpness} continues to plateau near the instability threshold for two distinct step sizes, while $\lambda_{\max}$ once again settles at a lower level.
+As depicted in Figures~\ref{fig:eoss_bs_cnn}, \textit{Batch Sharpness} continues to plateau near the instability threshold for two distinct step sizes, while $\lambda_{\max}$ once again settles at a lower level.
 Notably, as we vary the batch size, the gap between \textit{Batch Sharpness} and $\lambda_{\max}$ increases for smaller batches, mirroring the patterns described in Section~\ref{section:lambda_max}.

-\paragraph{ResNet-14.} Finally, we demonstrate that the \textsc{EoSS} regime also emerges for a canonical architecture commonly used in computer vision: \textsc{ResNet}-14.
-Note that we are using a version without Batc hNormalization.
+\paragraph{ResNet-14.} Finally, we demonstrate that the \textsc{EoSS} regime also emerges for a deeper, residual architectures.
+In our case we are using \textsc{ResNet}-14 without BatchNor.
 Figure~\ref{fig:eoss_bs_resnet} highlights the same qualitative behavior, with \textit{Batch Sharpness} stabilizing at $2/\eta$.

 Overall, these experiments provide further confirmation that \textsc{EoSS} is a robust phenomenon across different architectures, step sizes, and batch sizes.